bun-dev/mpv-thumbPreview/README.md

 - no-keepaspect-window works but has issues at extreme scales.
 - cache=true is still wip
 - Some videos with odd native resolutions break the mouse region. will be fixed next update
+- Doesn't support dragging new videos into the player yet.
+-
 # [ChangeLog]
 	0.1 - Initial release
 	0.2 - Mouse region improved.